sheabrennan/sheabrennan.github.com/projects/index.md

 - [PeerTalk](http://rsms.me/peertalk/) — a small iOS and OS X Cocoa library for communicating over USB and TCP.
 - [UILayer](http://rsms.me/uilayer/) — an API on top of the WebKit DOM for working with the concept of layers.
 High performance UI rendering and animation.
 - [Move](https://github.com/rsms/move) — a simple programming language
+- [Menu Pong](http://rsms.me/projects/menu-pong/) – play pong in the OS X menubar, vs a friend or the computer
 - [Fnews](/projects/fnews/) — dust off your iPad and use it as a pretty Facebook news feed "photo frame"
 - [Kod](http://github.com/rsms/kod) — programmers' editor for OS X
 - [Spotify](/about/spotify/) — the best music service in the world